Arizona Sports Betting – Bet On Sports Legally In AZ

 |50% Max $1,000||Visit Site |

-Sports Betting In Phoenix, AZ
+Biggest Sports Betting Cities In Arizona

 Phoenix is a sprawling capital city and has the largest metropolitan area in the state and is home to two major professional sports teams: The Diamondbacks and the Suns.

 The Diamondbacks entered MLB as an expansion team in 1998 and compete in the NL West division with home games held at Chase Field.
 The franchise has won five division titles and won their first and only World Series in 2001 in a 7-game series against the Yankees.
 The Sun's franchise began playing professional basketball in 1968 and have played home games at Talking Stick Resort Arena in downtown Phoenix since 1992.
 The Suns compete in the Western Conference Pacific Division and have won six division titles, made two trips to the NBA Finals, and are still searching for their first NBA Championship.

 Glendale is located about nine miles from Phoenix and is home to the Cardinals professional football team and the Coyotes professional hockey team.

 The Cardinals franchise was established in 1898 and are the oldest continuously run professional football team in the U.S., moving from to Arizona in 1988.
 Today, the Cardinals play at the University of Phoenix Stadium, compete in the NFC West, and have won seven division titles and two NFL championships (1925, 1947).
 The franchise is still searching for its first Super Bowl title.
 The Coyotes franchise was founded in 1971 as the Winnipeg Jets and moved to Arizona in 1996.
 Today, the team plays at Gila River Arena, has won one division title and are still searching for their first Stanley Cup.

-Frequently Asked Questions About Sports Betting In Arizona
+Frequently Asked Questions About Arizona Sports Betting